 In relation to the provision of car parking within Diamond Creek, generally there is capacity except for the commuter car park.
 However, alternative spaces are available in adjacent public car parks.
 Based on the current growth projections, additional land for car parking is not considered necessary.
-However, a re-design or re-optimisation of the existing commuter car park would create increased capacity, improve safety as well as internal car parking circulation.

-Main Hurstbridge Road has a multi-functional role as the main activity spine for the activity centre and the main gateway to the Green Wedge part of the Shire, and some of the State's most bushfire vulnerable land.
+However, a re-design or re-optimisation of the existing commuter car park would create increased capacity, improve safety as well as internal car parking circulation main activity spine for the activity centre and the main gateway to the Green Wedge part of the Shire, and some of the State's most bushfire vulnerable land.